Course Catalog

 5 units

 Introduces hypothesis-driven laboratory research.
 Students create models of a unique uncharacterized disease causing mutation and determine how it impacts the process of pre-mRNA splicing.
 An understanding of introductory molecular biology and genetics is required.
 Students are billed a materials fee.
 Prerequisite(s): BIOL 20A; and BIOL 20L or BIOL 102J.
-Enrollment is restricted to sophomore, junior, and senior biological sciences and affiliated majors.
-Enrollment is by application and permission of the instructor.
+Enrollment restricted to soph, jr. and sr. MCDB B.S., Biology B.S., and BMB majors.
+Interested students should add to the waitlist.
+Application required.
+Inquire with Instructor.
 Enrollment limited to 25.
 (General Education Code(s): PR-E.)

 BIOL 103L